To request use of the University logo, please click here or on the sidebar at the right-hand side of this page.

 Seal clear zone.
 The clear zone for the University seal is the width of the area between the inside edge of the second circle and the outside scalloped edge of the symbol.
 No other type or graphic element (including folds, trims, or edges) should fall within the clear zone.

 The "Paw" is an historical mark, no longer used to represent Ohio University.
 While items displaying the Paw may be sold at retail locations in limited quantities for a limited time (such as merchandise from the University's Heritage Collection), the Paw is no longer an institutional mark and may not be used by University offices or organizations to represent Ohio University.
 Exceptions will not be granted.
-Please contact Dan Hauser (email@example.com) with any questions.
+Please contact Michael Stephens (email@example.com) with any questions.

 The Ohio University signature, above, should be used on most University communication materials.
 It is composed of two elements: the University logo mark (depicting Wilson, Cutler, and McGuffey halls on the College Green) and the University logo type.